 For all sources on this page: See Sources, Acknowledgements and Copyright page

 The GDPR is intended to create a ‘privacy by design’ culture, with ongoing compliance and continuous improvement beyond 25 May 2018.
-Despite the fact that penalties are severe – €20m or 4% of worldwide revenues (whichever is greater) – a recent PWC Study4 (Jan.
+Despite the fact that penalties are severe – €20m or 4% of worldwide revenues (whichever is greater) – a 2018 PWC Study4 (Jan.
 2018) found that 66% of companies had not moved past the assessment phase of their GDPR preparations and only 8% of worldwide companies had "finished" their prep work.

 And while 77% of organizations plan to invest $1 million or more in GDPR compliance and monitoring (Source: PWC5), a stunning 52% of companies expect to be fined for breaching the regulations in some way (Source: Ovum2).

-Many organizations have started their GDPR compliance efforts with a focus on structured data within the Customer Relationship Management (CRM) and Human Resource (HR) systems.
+Many organizations started their GDPR compliance efforts with a focus on structured data within the Customer Relationship Management (CRM) and Human Resource (HR) systems.
 However, unstructured data such as voice, video and instant messages are also covered by the regulations.

 This data exists across a myriad of systems, making consent, storage, retrieval and deletion incredibly complex.